hiiamboris/red-wiki/[Draft]-Ports.md

 | FILE              | yes  | yes   | yes     | no     | yes   | yes |

 ## Using Ports
-an AWAKE handler function must be provided to process the callback events.
+An AWAKE handler function must be provided to process the callback events.
 Each time you perform an asynchronous action, you'll get a callback event once it's finished.

 Here is an example of a server and a client that send a small message back and forth.
 Both the sides use asynchronous I/O.